famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 # Conclusion

 Keeping in mind that while even the best quality screen time cannot completely replace real-life activities and human interaction, striking a healthy balance of what's best for your child, your relationship with your child, and your personal schedule, is of ultimate importance.

+When screen time is involved in your child's day, using these guidelines can help you to choose the best possible option for your child.